RalucaNicola/JSAPI_demos/cities-globe/README.md

 }
 ```

-Most of the times the day time also needs some adjustment, so we'll specify the date in the `environment.lighting`:
+The day time also needs some adjustment, so we'll specify the date in the `environment.lighting`:
 ```js
 lighting: {
   date: "Sun Jul 15 2018 15:30:00 GMT+0900 (W. Europe Daylight Time)"
 },
 ```

-It doesn't make too much sense that the user zooms in too much, so we'll set an altitude constraint on the view:
+It's not very useful to let the user zoom in too much, so we'll set an altitude constraint on the view:

 ```js
 constraints: {